J&J Medical Connect

 • Colonoscopy results showed an ulcerated, severe stenosis in the proximal descending colon and diffuse patchy erythema in the sigmoid and descending colon.
 Biopsies showed chronic active colitis.

-• Ustekinumab was initiated at a dose for psoriasis and after 6 months of treatment, colonoscopy revealed normal colonic mucosa, but there was narrowing and ulceration at the ileocolonic anastomosis and ulceration in the neoterminal ileum.
+• Ustekinumab was initiated at a dose for PsO and after 6 months of treatment, colonoscopy revealed normal colonic mucosa, but there was narrowing and ulceration at the ileocolonic anastomosis and ulceration in the neoterminal ileum.

 • A colonoscopy performed several months later demonstrated deep remission with normal colon, anastomosis, and neoterminal ileum.